SeaGL/seagl.github.io/health.md

 Increased risk factors include:

-- Experiencing known COVID-19 or flu-like symptoms, in ways that are uncommon
+- Experiencing known COVID-19 or flu-like symptoms, in ways that are unusual to you
 - Testing positive to COVID-19 during the conference, or before the conference without subsequently testing negative (for example, by 2 non-positive rapid antigen tests taken 48 hours apart, or a negative PCR test)
 - Experiencing extended close contact with someone who has tested positive to COVID-19, influenza, or other communicable respiratory infections
 - Any significant risk factor identified by the State of Washington or United States Public Health authorities